xanadu-lang/xats2js/docgen/CodeBook/Hello/README.md

 # Hello, World!

 I assume that you have already installed XATS2JS at this point.

-The directory in which XATS2JS is located should be stored in the environment variable of the name XATS2JSD.
+The path to the directory where XATS2JS is located should be stored in the environment variable of the name XATS2JSD.
+And I often write
+${XATS2JSD} (which means the content of XATS2JD) to refer to this directory.

 If you have not installed XATS2jS, I suggest as follows a simple and clean way to just play with it a bit.
 The repository for the XATS2JS package is publicly accessible at the following URL: